Ericsson/codechecker/docs/README.md

 server with a database backend.

 Start a CodeChecker web and storage server in another terminal or as a background process.
-By default it will listen on `localhost:8001`.
+By default, it will listen on `localhost:8001`.

 The SQLite database containing the reports will be placed in your workspace directory (`~/.codechecker` by default), which can be provided via the `-w`